 Civil law (1) – contract

-Contract law forms part of tenancy law, so if you understand how it works then this will help you understand tenancy law properly.
+Contract law forms part of tenancy law.
+We help you understand this as it will help you understand tenancy law properly.
 We also introduce you to some famous contract law cases.

 Civil law (2) – tort (or civil wrongs)

-Most non lawyers have never heard of the word ‘tort’ but you will find the laws themselves more familiar.
-They include things like trespass and the law of negligence.
-Here tort law is explained in the context of landlord and tenant law.
+You may have never heard the word ‘tort’ but you will find the laws themselves more familiar - they include things like trespass and negligence.
+You will learn about tort law in the context of landlord and tenant law.

 Civil law (3) – trust and equity

 You may wonder what relevance this has to tenancies, but actually trust law underpins the rules which operate when two people own land (or a tenancy) together.
 This section has quite a few interactive diagrams to help you understand how it all works.